Caramel Cookie Bars have melt-in-your-mouth shortbread, a thick caramel layer, and a sprinkle of flaky sea salt to finish.

 Sweet, Salty, Gooey Caramel Bars!

 Carmelitas have been one of my go-to desserts for years.
-I love that chewy oatmeal base, and honestly, a good oatmeal cookie will always be my favorite.
-But my kids are total sugar-cookie fans, so I wanted to see if I could take all the flavors of classic carmelitas and turn them into more of a sugar-cookie/shortbread vibe.
+I love the chewy oatmeal base, and honestly, a good oatmeal cookie will always be my favorite.
+But my kids are total sugar cookie fans, so I wanted to see if I could take all the flavors of classic Carmelitas and turn them into more of a sugar-cookie/shortbread vibe.

-That’s how these caramel cookie bars came together.
-They’ve got that same rich caramel layer and a light sprinkle of sea salt, but the base is soft, buttery, and sugar-cookie-forward instead of oat-packed.
-It’s the best mix of both worlds and full of that salted caramel flavor I can never resist.
+And these caramel cookie bars are exactly that.
+They’ve got that same rich caramel layer and a light sprinkle of sea salt, but the base is soft, buttery, and shortbread-cookie-forward instead of oat-packed.
+It’s the best mix of both worlds, with that salted caramel flavor I’m obsessed with!

 Quick Tip